Hafiza-75/Japanese-Speaking-AI-Tool-Golang-/README.md

-# Japanese-Speaking-AI-Tool-Golang-
+# Japanese Speaking AI Tool (Golang)

-This project is a simple **Japanese-speaking AI tool** built using Go (Golang).
-It allows users to interact with an AI in Japanese via a web interface, demonstrating Go web servers, static files (HTML, CSS, JS), and AI integration.
+#### This project is a simple Japanese-speaking AI tool built using Go (Golang).
+#### It allows users to interact with an AI in Japanese via a web interface, demonstrating Go web servers, static files (HTML, CSS, JS), and AI integration.
 ---
 ## Features
 -  Simple Go-based HTTP server